 Prior to completion of this offering, the concurrent CTO private placement and the formation transactions, our properties were owned and managed by CTO.
-Through the formation transactions, the following have occurred or will occur prior to, concurrently with or shortly after the completion of this offering.
+Through the formation transactions, the following have occurred or will occur prior to or concurrently with the completion of this offering.

 - We were formed as a Maryland corporation and our Operating Partnership was formed as a Delaware limited partnership in August 2019.
 In connection with our formation, Mr. Albright made an initial investment in us of \$1,000 in exchange for 100 shares of our common stock.
-Such shares will be repurchased by us at the closing of this offering for \$1,000. - We will sell 7,500,000 shares of our common stock in this offering (or 8,625,000 shares if the underwriters exercise their option to purchase additional shares of our common stock in full) and 375,000 shares of our common stock in the concurrent CTO private placement. - We will use approximately \$9.1 million from the net proceeds from this offering and the concurrent CTO private placement to fund the purchase price payable to CTO for the REIT Purchased Properties.
+Such shares will be repurchased by us at the closing of this offering for \$1,000. - We will sell shares of our common stock in this offering (or shares if the underwriters exercise their option to purchase additional shares of our common stock in full) and shares of our common stock in the concurrent CTO private placement. - We will use approximately \$ million from the net proceeds from this offering and the concurrent CTO private placement to fund the purchase price payable to CTO for the REIT Purchased Properties.

-- We will contribute to our Operating Partnership the remaining net proceeds from this offering and the concurrent CTO private placement after our purchase of the REIT Purchased Properties and receive 7,417,557 OP units (or 8,542,557 OP units if the underwriters exercise their option to purchase additional shares of our common stock in full), in exchange. - Our Operating Partnership will use approximately \$116.8 million of the net proceeds we contribute to it to purchase the OP Purchased Properties. - CTO and Indigo will contribute to our Operating Partnership the Contributed Properties and receive 1,223,854 OP units in exchange.
-These OP Units have an initial value of \$24.5 million based on the assumed public offering price of approximately \$20.00, which is the mid-point of the price range set forth on the front cover of this prospectus. - We will grant 8,000 restricted shares of common stock, in the aggregate, to our non-employee directors pursuant to the Individual Equity Incentive Plan. - We will contribute to our Operating Partnership the REIT Purchased Properties and receive 457,443 OP units in exchange, giving us a total 86.6% ownership interest in our Operating Partnership (88.0% if the underwriters exercise their option to purchase additional shares of our common stock in full), with CTO holding, directly and indirectly, a 13.4% ownership interest in our Operating Partnership (12.0% if the underwriters exercise their option to purchase additional shares of our common stock in full). - We expect to enter into a \$100 million unsecured revolving credit facility that will be available for general corporate purposes, including the funding of potential future acquisitions.
+- We will contribute to our Operating Partnership the remaining net proceeds from this offering and the concurrent CTO private placement after our purchase of the REIT Purchased Properties and receive OP units (or OP units if the underwriters exercise their option to purchase additional shares of our common stock in full), in exchange. - Our Operating Partnership will use approximately \$ million of the net proceeds we contribute to it to purchase the OP Purchased Properties. - CTO and Indigo will contribute to our Operating Partnership the Contributed Properties and receive Units have an initial value of \$ million based on the assumed public offering price of \$ , which is the mid-point of the price range set forth on the front cover of this prospectus. - We will contribute to our Operating Partnership the REIT Purchased Properties and receive OP units in exchange.
+Following these transactions, we will have received OP units (or OP units if the underwriters exercise their option to purchase additional shares of our common stock in full), giving us a total % ownership interest in our Operating Partnership (% if the underwriters exercise their option to purchase additional shares of our common stock in full), with CTO holding, directly and indirectly, a % ownership interest in our Operating Partnership (% if the underwriters exercise their option to purchase additional shares of our common stock in full). - We expect to enter into a \$100 million revolving credit facility that will be available for general corporate purposes, including the funding of potential future acquisitions.
 Affiliates of certain of the underwriters are expected to be lenders under our new revolving credit facility.